antonhayabysa/antonhayabysa/README.md

 ### <div align="center">I'm Anton, app developer</div>

 Greetings.
-I have experience working in a team and a great desire to learn and develop using my skills and knowledge.
-I started my journey as a developer with the intention of growing into a Team Lead position.
-Along with this, my experience as a project manager has strengthened my project management and coordination skills, which will come in handy when developing and implementing complex technical tasks.
+I'm Anton, app developer with extensive experience in project management.
+I have honed my skills in team coordination and technical project implementation, aiming to grow into a leadership role.
+My journey as a developer is built on the foundation of responsibility, punctuality, and creativity, combined with a high work ethic and stress tolerance.
+I'm always eager to learn and develop, constantly seeking opportunities for self-improvement and professional growth.
 ###
 <br/>
 Personal qualities